-Sustainable Prosperity in an Uncertain Future: A shared agenda between green growth and degrowth Jonathan Barth and Michael Jacobs In his paper attempts to overcome the polarisation between inclusive green growth and degrowth.
-The authors usgest that the idea of "post-growth" can serve as a unifying occorecpt and define the pillas of a pogressive economic policy agenda that can help Germany, the Umpogean Union, and the United States achieve the net-zero ambitions while ensuring prosperity and reducing inequality.
-SD (8062) November 2022/J. Bath - M. Jacobs
+Sustainable Prosperity in an Uncertain Future: A shared agenda between green growth and degrowth Jonathan Barth and Michael Jacobs his paper attempts to overcome the polarisation between inclusive green and degrowth.
+The authors suggest that the prost-growth can serve as a unifying tand define the pillars of a progressive it policy agend shat can help Germany, th an Union, and the United States achieve the o ambitions while ensuring prosperity and ginequality. Т (SD (8062) November 2022/j.
+Bath - M. Jacobs

-It is an anazing coincidence: This year marks the 50th aniherary of the Cubit of Konevix report on the "Limits to Gourds", for fail a century, constraining and constrain providing the about the failed of the series of constraining providing the about the failed of the series of the elasticality in measurement of the series of the series But these days, the debate is becoming very topical: Germany's new Minister of Economics and Climate, Robert Habeck, has given his annual economic report a completely new coat of paint - white a chapter that's unprecedented in the report's more than 50-year history.
-In it, Habeck's ministry lins 311 abernative indicators for measuring prosperity, reaching from vomeous in leadership positions to groundwater pollution.
+It is an amazing coincidence: This year marks the 50h aniherany of the Club of Kome's report on the Turnis to Condyf'.
+To fail a contrust, control of the prov and conside commentalitish have argued about the prov and conside commentalitish, and argued about the prov and conside commentalitish, and argued about the prov desidability, measurability, and future trajectory.
+But for most of this period, the debate has remained on the fringes or academic economics and mainterem policies.
+But these days, the debate is becoming very topical: Germany's new Minister of Economics and Climate, Robert Habeck, has given his annual economic report a completely new coat of paint - whith a chapter that's unprecedented in the report's more than 50-year history.
+In it, Habeck's ministry lins 311 alternative indicators for measuring prosperity, reaching from vomeon in leadership positions to groundwater pollution.
 This paper attempts to overcome the polarisation between inclusive green growth and degrowth.
 The authors suggest that the idea of "post-growth" can serve as a unifying concept and define the pillars of a progressive economic policy agenda that can help Germany, the European Union, and the United States achieve their net-zero ambitions while ensuring prosperity and reducing inequality.
 Download the full document here!